danbernier/text_comb/README.md

           screwed on is he?"

 Cue.each_word(string) do |word|
-  puts word
+  p word
 end

 # prints:
-# He
+"He"
-# must
+"must"
-# be
+"be"
-# ...
+...

 Cue.each_sentence(string) do |sentence|
-  puts sentence
+  p sentence
 end

 # prints:
-# He must be a little nuts.
+"He must be a little nuts. "
-# He is.
+"He is. "
-# I mean he just isn't well screwed on is he?
+"I mean he just isn't well screwed on is he?"

 Cue.each_ngram(string, 5) do |ngram|
-  puts ngram
+  p ngram
 end

 # prints:
-# He must be a little
+"He must be a little"
-# must be a little nuts
+"must be a little nuts"
-# I mean he just isn't
+"I mean he just isn't"
-# ...
+...
 ```

 Leave off the blocks, and get Enumerables: